Bian-Wesley/Bian-Wesley/README.md

-# Hi, welcome to my github account.
+# Hi, welcome to my Github account.

 ## I am a student at UCLA studying Data Science (Technically the major is called Data Theory but anytime I tell someone that they get confused).
 I was previously at UCSD studying Computer Science with Specialization in Bioinformatics.